 Vietnamese Currency

-The unique currency system of Vietnam offers three different forms of payment.
-The Vietnamese Dong (VND) is the primary source of daily transactions.
-US dollars are used for luxury items and gold is the traditional currency to buy and sell land or house.
+Vietnam has a unique currency system that offers three different forms of payment.
+The Vietnamese Dong (VND) is the primary source of daily transactions, while the US dollars are used for luxury items and gold is the traditional currency to buy and sell land or house.
 This shows that the economic structure of Vietnam is complex and provides flexible transactions.

 Tax Obligations

-If you are doing a job then your monthly income tax payments are handled by your employer, if you are self-employed you need to manage your tax payments by yourself through bank transfers.
-In such cases, expats find it helpful to hire an accountant to assist them with their annual tax payments.
+If you are employed at a job, your employer will be the one handling your monthly income tax payment.
+Meanwhile, if you are self-employed you need to manage your tax payments by yourself through bank transfers.
+In such cases, hiring an accountant is a good idea to assist expats with their annual tax payments.

 Read More: Personal Income Tax (PIT) for Foreigners in Vietnam: Your Simplified Guide to Compliance and Savings